 How do I get a free criminal defense lawyer?

-This short article was prepared by St. Mary's University School of Law, Center for Legal and Social Justice.
-It contains basic information only.
-If you have specific questions about the criminal justice system, contact a lawyer who practices in that area.
+This article was prepared by St. Mary's University School of Law's Center for Legal and Social Justice.

 If you are indigent—not financially able to employ counsel, as defined by Texas Code of Criminal Procedure article 1.051(b)—and charged with a criminal offense higher than a class C misdemeanor, you are entitled to representation by a court-appointed lawyer.
 If you don’t have court-appointed counsel by your first court appearance, tell the court, right then, that you are indigent (that is, unable to afford a lawyer), and would like the court to appoint a lawyer for you.
 Under these circumstances, you can get your next hearing rescheduled, if you ask for it, to give you time to meet with your court-appointed lawyer about your case.
 Be aware that the exact procedures for requesting court-appointed lawyers vary from county to county.